 How I became a business leader

 Before setting up my own coaching and mentoring business near Brighton in 2008 I was involved in running businesses for over 20 years, mainly in the retail and healthcare industries.
 I worked with large organisations such as Neal’s Yard Remedies and Planet Organic as well as many smaller companies, and was the Executive Director of a charity for several years.
-I founded and developed a number of social enterprises and a cross-party think tank called the Mindful Policy Group.
-In 2016 I helped set up Lewes Women In Business, a not-for-profit peer to peer business support network, and am a member of the Charter for Women In Business.
+I founded and developed a number of social enterprises including a cross-party think tank and in 2016 I helped set up Lewes Women In Business, a not-for-profit peer to peer business support network.
+I am currently a member of the Charter for Women In Business.

 As part of my commitment to supporting independent business, I now work alongside policy makers from local government helping to shape the services available to small business owners and start-ups in Lewes District.
 Throughout my career within the business and social enterprise world, from customer-facing roles to senior management, to becoming a CEO and running my own businesses I have gained valuable insight into the issues which business owners face.
 I write about many of these in my blog and was recently voted one of the Top 100 Business Coach Bloggers.

 When I was younger, I felt ambivalent about the business world.
 It didn’t fit with my identity or my perception of what was important in life.
 Early on in my career, however, I saw first-hand how certain products and services could improve people’s lives.
 I started to appreciate that a business is simply a solution to a problem for a particular group of customers.
 This inspired and excited me, and ‘doing business well’ started to take on a new meaning for me.